You break it, you buy it: Political usage

-New York Times columnist Thomas L. Friedman claims to have coined the term, having used the phrase "the pottery store rule" in a February 12, 2003, column.
-He has said he referred to Pottery Barn specifically in speeches.
+New York Times columnist Thomas L. Friedman used the phrase "the pottery store rule" in a February 12, 2003, column.
+He said he later referred to Pottery Barn in speeches.
+This has lead to the common misconception that Pottery Barn enforces this rule as a store policy.

 According to Washington Post journalist Bob Woodward, U.S. Secretary of State Colin Powell cited the rule in the summer of 2002 when warning President George W. Bush of the consequences of his planned military action in Iraq:

 "You are going to be the proud owner of 25 million people," he told the president.
 "You will own all their hopes, aspirations, and problems.
 You'll own it all."
 Privately, Powell and Deputy Secretary of State Richard Armitage called this the Pottery Barn rule: You break it, you own it.

 Powell confirmed the quotation on Jonathan Dimbleby's Jonathan Dimbleby program on April 30, 2006.

 Democratic presidential candidate John Kerry cited the rule and attributed it to Powell in debating Bush on policy on the Iraq war during the first debate of the 2004 Presidential election:

 KERRY: Secretary of State Colin Powell told this president [Bush] the Pottery Barn rule: If you break it, you fix it.
 Now, if you break it, you made a mistake.
 It's the wrong thing to do.
 But you own it.
 And then you've got to fix it and do something with it.
 Now that's what we have to do.
 There's no inconsistency.
 Soldiers know over there that this isn't being done right yet.
 I'm going to get it right for those soldiers, because it's important to Israel, it's important to America, it's important to the world, it's important to the fight on terror.
 But I have a plan to do it.
 He [Bush] doesn't.

-Powell denies using the term "pottery barn rule", but stated:
+Powell denies using the term "Pottery Barn rule", but stated:

 It is said that I used the "Pottery Barn rule."
 I never did it; [Thomas] Friedman did it ...
 But what I did say ... [is that] once you break it, you are going to own it, and we're going to be responsible for 26 million people standing there looking at us.
 And it's going to suck up a good 40 to 50 percent of the Army for years.
 And it's going to take all the oxygen out of the political environment ..."

+During the 2026 Iran war, Financial Times journalist Martin Wolf recalled the Pottery Barn rule, arguing that because of President Donald Trump's war on Iran and the ensuing 2026 Strait of Hormuz crisis in which Iran closed the strait and caused global shortages, Trump therefore had to "own" the crisis of his making.